cse taggi

 Examples

-Addresses all students who were enrolled in the COMP1021 course for session one of 1999.
+Addresses all students who were enrolled in the COMP1021 course for term one of 2020.
 Note: The default option -cse-unsw applies here, which means that CSE addresses are generated for those who have CSE accounts, and UNSW address generated for students with no CSE account.

 COMPB13645-unsw

-A list of UNSW addresses is generated for all students enrolled in the COMPB13645 plan in the current year and session.
+A list of UNSW addresses is generated for all students enrolled in the COMPB13645 plan in the current year and term.
 Note:

-• The current session may be a summer session which does not usually have many official enrolments.
+• The current term may be the summer term (t0) which does not usually have many official enrolments.

-• If the current session is undefined (ie: we are between sessions) then the previous session is used instead.
-This might be a summer session.
+• If the current term is undefined (ie: we are between terms) then the previous term is used instead.
+This might be a summer term.

 • UNSW addresses are generated for all students meeting this criteria, regardless of whether they have a CSE account.